Whole Buildings

 CalNEXT has highlighted this technology family as having high impacts within the Technology Category.

-This category covers components, systems, or controls with integrated approaches that differentiate them from other TPM technology families and includes single products that serve multiple end-uses.
-Examples include heat pumps (HP) serving domestic hot water (DHW) and HVAC; and building management system (BMS) controls that integrate control between multiple end-uses (such as networked lighting sensors used for lighting and HVAC control).
-This technology family also includes integrated packages of measures, such as: electrification packages with measures to improve envelope (for example, weatherization and air leakage sealing) that reduce heating and cooling loads for a heat-pump HVAC retrofit; or integrated design that provides multiple services and benefits from each component such as thermally activated building systems (TABS), embedded radiant floor panels, or broadly grid-interactive efficient buildings (GEBs).
+This category covers components, systems, or controls with integrated approaches that differentiate them from other Technology Priority Map technology families and includes a single product or coordination of multiple products that serve multiple end uses.
+Examples include a single heat pump (HP) or coordination of multiple HPs serving domestic hot water (DHW) and HVAC and building management system (BMS) controls that integrate control among multiple end uses such as networked lighting sensors and HVAC control.
+This technology family also includes integrated packages of measures, such as electrification packages with envelope improvement measures, for example, weatherization and air leakage sealing, that reduce heating and cooling loads for a heat-pump HVAC retrofit or integrated design that provides multiple services and benefits from each component such as thermally activated building systems, embedded radiant floor panels, or broadly grid-interactive efficient buildings.
+The measures can be installed as existing building retrofits or in new construction.

 Opportunities

-Integrated Systems have potential to bring large performance improvements beyond that of individual components or individual systems.
+Integrated Systems have the potential to bring large performance improvements beyond that of individual components or individual systems.
 Certain applications have the potential to reduce barriers and costs by providing electrification of multiple systems that can also result in large energy savings and improve demand flexibility.
 An example might be an integrated lighting and space cooling system that reduces the total number of installed sensors in a building.
+In residential buildings, opportunities exist for integration of home area networks with smart appliances and smart panels.

-Prospective ET projects should focus on the development of efficiency measures or strategies that integrate multiple, single-function technologies, resulting in improved performance and/or reduced deployment costs.
+Prospective ET projects should focus on the development of efficiency measures or strategies that integrate or replace multiple, single-function technologies, resulting in improved performance and reduced deployment costs.

 Barriers

-Most performance improvements are component-based approaches addressing one piece of equipment or end-use at a time.
+Most performance improvements are component approaches addressing one piece of equipment or end use at a time.
 Integrated Systems can be significantly more complex, can span multiple building systems, and typically require a greater level of design, assessment, and more complex maintenance.
-For example, the California electronic Technical Reference Manual (eTRM) database includes predominantly single technology or single end-use measures, resulting in most Integrated Systems solutions needing to follow a custom-engineered approach.
+For example, most deemed efficiency measures in the California Electronic Technical Reference Manual (eTRM) database are single technology or single end-use measures, whereas most Integrated Systems solutions involve multiple pieces of equipment and end uses and currently are covered in the custom energy efficiency programs.
+Progress toward deemed measures to support scaling of Integrated Systems is a priority.

-1. Lack of interoperability between software programs in controls systems.
+• Lack of interoperability among software programs in controls systems.

-2. Lack of open communication protocols for controls equipment, particularly for small and medium buildings (residential and commercial).
+• Lack of open communication protocols for controls equipment, particularly for small and medium residential and commercial buildings.

-3. Lack of field performance data (including system reliability, energy performance, and cost-effectiveness).
+• Lack of field performance data, including system reliability, energy performance, and cost-effectiveness.

 Electrical Infrastructure